 Teach the power of patience

 Sometimes even adults need to be reminded they may have to wait to buy the things they want.
 Set an example and practice holding off on buying something by making a savings plan that you share with the family.
-Alternately, you can create a family goal to strive for, like a group outing or adopting a kitten, with a target savings identified.
+Alternately, you can create a family goal to strive for, like a group outing or adopting a kitten, with a savings goal identified.
 Explain to your children why waiting a little longer for the things you want may help you save and stay within your financial means.

 Consider matching contributions